luchianenco/guestbook/README.md

 - I want to created a table with roles, to provide more flexibility to role management.
 - Add sharable instances of a class in the container
-- Improve autowiring, and put configuration into an yaml file instead of direct php definition
+- Improve container autowiring, and put configuration into an yaml file instead of plain php definition
 - Separate Validation component instead of validating the values in the services
 - User Friendly error display on form submit failures
 - Full Unit Test Coverage & Some Integration Tests for main functionality